-I Went On A Tour Of Copenhagen's Most Unhygienic Restaurants
+I Went On a Tour of Copenhagen's Most Unhygienic Restaurants

 #4: Arabica Coffee & Lounge

 When we got to Arabica Coffee & Lounge, three things instantly confirmed we were in for a treat.
-One: when my dining partner snapped a photo outside and the flash went off, an alarmed man stepped out ‘just to make sure it wasn’t the police’.
-Two: upon entry, we were greeted by a shopping cart with crap in it, some moth-eaten pillows and stills from The Godfather framed on the wall.
-Three: they don’t serve food anymore because they’re ‘redoing the kitchen’.
+1# When my dining partner snapped a photo outside and the flash went off, an alarmed man stepped out “just to make sure it wasn’t the police.”
+2# Upon entry, we were greeted by a shopping cart with crap in it, some moth-eaten pillows and stills from The Godfather framed on the wall.
+3# They don’t serve food anymore because they’re “redoing the kitchen.”
 They did however still have dessert and hookah.

 Never one to say no to dessert, we got a fat slice of cake and a coconut pipe.
 The cake was highly enjoyable and so was the coconut pipe.
 It was an end to an experiment that confirmed there’s a good reason I love shitty, sketchy places.
 Not only will you experience delightfully bizarre character when you visit one—chances are, you’re in for some really good food, too.